 Column (d) in Table 5 reports the business cycle statistics of the model without incentive constraints.
-A version without incentive constraints is unable to account for the volatility of the leverage ratio as in this case banks earn zero excess returns on their assets over liabilities so that the leverage remains constant over time.
-Moreover, it generates excessive volatility in financial variables (e.g. residential loans, deposits and net worth) and macroeconomic variables (e.g. consumption, investment and house prices).
+A version without incentive constraints overestimates the volatility in residential loans and deposits, and underestimates the volatility in net worth and nonresidential loans.
 In the absence of the incentive constraints, banks are allowed to accept more deposits from savers and issue more loans to their borrowers.
 Since borrowers can now borrow more funds from banks, their debt burdens will be driven up over time.
-As a result, the volatility in residential loans increases, and subsequently, generating excessive volatility in consumption, residential investment and house prices.
-Last, it overstates the procyclicality in net worth, nonresidential loans, inflation and total labor, and understates the procyclicality in consumption.
+As a result, the volatility in residential loans increases.
+Moreover, the model without incentive constraints would not generate an amplified effect on equity prices and leverage, and thus the volatility in net worth and nonresidential loans would be mitigated.
+Not surprisingly, a version without incentive constraints is unable to account for the volatility of the leverage ratio as in this case banks earn zero excess returns on their assets over liabilities so that the leverage remains constant over time.
+Last, the cyclicality of the variables reproduced by the model is quite similar to that reproduced by the baseline model, except for that in net worth and nonresidential loans.
+In particular, the procyclicality of net worth and nonresidential loans is enhanced in the version without incentive constraints.

 Column (e) in Table 5 reports the business cycle statistics of the model with higher downpayment requirements.
 In the baseline model, the steady-state LTV ratio is fixed at 0.70.
-We now decrease the ratio to 0.50, reflecting that borrowers make more down-payment than before while borrowing funds from banks with their houses as collateral.
-Higher downpayment requirements lead to a significant decrease in the relative volatility of financial and macroeconomic variables.
+We now decrease the ratio to 0.60, reflecting that borrowers make more downpayment than before while borrowing funds from banks with their houses as collateral.
+Higher downpayment requirements lead to a decrease in the volatility of nonresidential loans, residential loans, deposits, net worth and leverage, and leave the volatility of other variables virtually unchanged.
 That a tightening of the LTV ratio depresses the volatility of financial variables is primarily attributed to the effects on the behaviors of impatient households.
 As the LTV ratio falls, impatient households would borrow less from the banks, and thus their debt burdens are mitigated.
 As a result, the volatility of residential loans falls, and thus the volatility in other financial variables.
+The cyclicality of the variables reproduced in this version of the model is quite similar to that in the baseline model.